ujohn33/SMAP/README.md

 ## Contact

-If you have any questions or feedback, please contact the author:
+For any questions or feedback, please contact:

 Evgenii Genov
 eugengenov@gmail.com

-For more information, please visit the SMAP GitHub repository.
+Visit the SMAP [GitHub repository](https://github.com/your-repo/smap) for more information.